craigbuckler/optimalworks/src/pages/article/mobile-first.md

 layout: article.ejs
 ---

-*"Mobile-first"* is a web design concept but the term has the capacity to confuse.
+*Mobile-first* is a web design concept but the term has the capacity to confuse.
 To dispel some myths, mobile-first does **NOT** mean:

 1. separate mobile and desktop web sites/apps are developed
 1. the mobile layout takes a higher precedence, or